What is the first thing I need to know concerning purchase conveyancing in Gwaelod Y Garth?

-You may not hear this from too many lawyers but conveyancing in Gwaelod Y Garth and elsewhere in England and Wales is often a confrontational process.
-In other words, when it comes to conveyancing there exists plenty of opportunity for confrontation between you and others involved in the legal transfer of property.
-For example, the vendor, property agent and on occasion the bank.
-Appointing a solicitor for your conveyancing in Gwaelod Y Garth is a critical decision as your conveyancer is your adviser, and is the SOLE party in the legal process whose responsibility is to protect your best interests and to protect you.
+You may not hear this from too many lawyers but conveyancing in Gwaelod Y Garth and elsewhere in England and Wales is often a confrontational experience.
+In other words, when it comes to conveyancing there is plenty of opportunity for friction between you and others involved in the house moving process.
+For instance, the seller, estate agent and sometimes the mortgage company.
+Selecting a law firm for your conveyancing in Gwaelod Y Garth an important selection as your conveyancer is your adviser, and is the ONLY person in the process whose role it is to protect your legal interests and to protect you.

 There is a worrying ongoing adversarial element to conveyancing- someone must be blamed for the process being so protracted.
 You must always trust your lawyer above the other parties in the conveyancing process.

 My grandmother passed away 10 months ago and as sole heir and executor I was left the house in Gwaelod Y Garth.
 The house had a relatively small loan left on it of around £8000.
 I want to transfer the title deeds into my name whilst I re-mortgage to Kent Reliance, pay off the mortgage.
 Is this possible?

 Where you plan to refinance then Kent Reliance will require that you use a conveyancer on the Kent Reliance conveyancing panel.
 Here is link to the Land Registry online guidance around what to do when a property owner dies.
 This will help you to understand the registration process behind changing the details re the registered title. in your case it would appear that you are effectively purchasing the property from the estate.
 Your Kent Reliance conveyancing panel solicitor pays the new mortgage money into the estate, the estate pays off the old mortgage, the charge is released and you become the owner and the Kent Reliance mortgage is registered as a charge at the Land Registry.